superbestaudiofriends/headphone-measurements-frequency-response/README.md

-# intro
+# Background

 This repository is an effort to eventually make all https://superbestaudiofriends.org and http://www.Changstar.com headphone measurements data available to the general public.
+I am hoping there will be volunteers to make code available to compare and contrast the measurements.

-# headphone-measurements
+## headphone-measurements

 8/1/2020: I will be providing only SBAF compensated measurements for now using the MiniDSP EARS.
 One step at a time.